mattjhayes/nmeta/docs/source/recipes.rst

 - All other DNS traffic is dropped and logged
 - Drops SSDP traffic from the router
 - Drops Bonjour traffic
+- Implicit allow of all other traffic, as well of harvesting of conversation and identity metadata

 Main Policy: